Promiseobasiken/repo-for-ceh/README.md

-# HOTEL Management project
+# HOTEL Management Project

-This project give a details report on hotel managememnt
+This project gives a detail report on hotel management.
 ## How to book a Reservation

-__follow this part for a comporehensi
+__follow this part for a comprehensive details about our project__